LionelDraghi/ArchiCheck/Doc/README.txt

 Portability:
 Note that the Ada should be pretty platform independant, but I tested it only on my Linux/Intel platform.
-Makefile are clearly not protable, and probably need heavy refactoring to run on non Unix like system.
+Makefile are clearly not portable, and probably need heavy refactoring to run on non Unix like system.

 Downloading:
 If your're an (happy) darcs user :